jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/memory.rst

 * Before getting into the details of memory, it's important to be clear on what data and information is

-    * Data is some collection of raw values/symbols that have no intrinsic meaning on their own
+    * Data is some collection of raw values/symbols that have no intrinsic meaning

         * For example, the number :math:`3` is data